Dinners · Old-Fashioned Classics

 Questions, answered

-Why is my crust soggy underneath?
+Why is my pot pie crust soggy underneath?

 Hot filling steams the pastry before the oven can set it.
 Cool the filling first, keep it thick, and cut proper steam slits.